almindor/etherwall/README.md

 For Qt5 runtime/deployment see: [Qt5 for windows](http://doc.qt.io/qt-5/windows-deployment.html)

 *NOTE:* there is no protobuf generation script on windows atm.
-You need to run `protoc --cpp_out` into `src/trezor/proto` for all the trezor protocol files manually.
+You need to run `protoc --cpp_out` into `src/trezor/proto` for all the trezor protocol files manually or use a unix-environment to run the script (e.g. MinGW)

 #### Mac OS X Requirements